jmpsec/osctrl/ARCHITECTURE.md

 There is no global middleware chain or declarative authorization policy.
 Authentication wrappers, rate limits, feature gates, and permission checks are attached explicitly to routes and handlers.

+Optional live updates use `GET /api/v1/events?env=<name-or-uuid>&topic=queries` (also `topic=carves`, repeatable).
+Enable `service.eventsEnabled` / `--events-enabled`
+on API and TLS and set `service.eventsNamespace` / `--events-namespace` to the same deployment-unique value.
+Both default to disabled/unset.
+The equivalent environment variables are `SERVICE_EVENTS_ENABLED` and `SERVICE_EVENTS_NAMESPACE`.
+Namespaces use 1–64 letters, digits, underscores, or hyphens and isolate deployments sharing Redis, including deployments using different Redis database numbers.

+`pkg/events` publishes bounded, best-effort Redis Pub/Sub invalidation hints and fans them out to API subscribers.
+Each connection is scoped to an environment and authorized query/carve topics; interactive query types are excluded.
+The API rechecks token validity and permissions before each batch and during idle heartbeats.
+Broker reconnects and slow-subscriber overflow close streams so the frontend obtains fresh REST snapshots.
+The environment layout shares one fetch-based SSE stream between query/carve views and keeps their existing polling as reconciliation and mixed-version fallback.
+Hints do not guarantee result persistence, operation completion, replay, or download availability.
+Commands, pagination, result data, and downloads continue through REST.
+The first release does not change console/file-explorer sessions or add WebSocket transport.

 ## Authentication / Session Model

 ### API